tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 Half of the PA2 grade will be correctness.
 For this assignment, there will be some private test cases.
-Partial points will be given if just one or two of the commands is implemented.
+Partial points will be given if just one or two of the commands is implemented and works on those test cases.

 The other half of the PA2 grade will be your decomposition and code clarity.

 Decomposition
 * Should carefully select data structures that implement the required functionality.
+For example, if you avoid using HashMaps, it will probably result in more complicated code and thus points off.

 * Should just use static methods in the single PA1Main class.